-The fire alarm systems of 15 residence halls are monitored 24 hours a day by contract with an offsite alarm-monitoring firm, which notifies Berea Fire Department and Berea College Public Safety of alarm activations.
+The fire alarm systems of 15 residence halls are monitored 24 hours a day by contract with an off-site alarm-monitoring firm, which notifies Berea Fire Department and Berea College Public Safety of alarm activations.
+Danforth Residence Hall will be back online, Spring Semester of 2020.
+This residence hall was offline since Fall of 2018, but housed students during the 2017-2018 school year.
 Automatic fire suppression sprinkler systems and electrically wired smoke detectors with battery backups are located in individual living units and in the public areas of each of these 15 halls.
-The remaining locations, Home Management House, SENS House, the three newly utilized Hillside Drive Houses, and the Eco-Village Married Student Housing locations are on local fire alarm systems only, and do not call out alarms to a central monitoring location.
+The remaining locations, Home Management House, SENS House, and the Eco-Village locations are on local fire alarm systems only, and do not call out alarms to a central monitoring location.
 These residences do, however, have both wired in smoke detectors and battery backups for these detectors.
-Danforth Residence Hall was demolished in the beginning of the summer of 2018.
-This residence hall housed students during the 2017-2018 school year, but will be unoccupied during the 2018-2019 school year.
-It will house students in the fall of 2019.
+Three houses on Hillside Drive were utilized as residence halls during the 2018-2019 school year and will be utilized for the 2019-2020 school year as well.
+In addition, to handle accommodations of an unexpected number of students, two floors in a local hotel, Creekside Inn, are in use for the Fall semester of 2019.

-Fire extinguishers are located in prominent and public locations in all residence halls and housing facilities.
+Fire extinguishers are located in prominent and public locations in all residence halls.
 Environmental Health and Safety coordinates monthly scheduled checking and reporting by trained hall staff on the status of residence hall fire extinguishers, emergency lights and fire egress systems.